Food and drink trends for 2014

 So we loved coffee in 2013 and for a couple of hundred years before this, but in 2014 our tastes will definitely get more refined.
 The brewing of coffee will be treated much more like tea – watch out for speciality coffee shop-cum-restaurants offering interesting menu combinations of food and coffee, like Exmouth Market’s Caravan, as well as onsite milled coffee blends on almost every street corner.

-Not only has the bar snack become something of a major entity, with mixologists and bar tenders creating speciality combinations to please the palate, but they have also shown a interest in combining the two.
-A far cry from the pint of Fosters and a bag of pork scratchings, there will be a massive boom of gastro-cocktails in 2014 from everything from an eggs and bacon martini to perhaps a peppercorn steak caipirinha.
+Not only has the bar snack become something of a major entity, with mixologists and bartenders creating speciality combinations to please the palate, but they have also shown an interest in combining the two.
+A far cry from the pint of Fosters and a bag of pork scratchings, there will be a massive boom of gastro-cocktails in 2014 from everything from an eggs-and-bacon martini to perhaps a peppercorn steak caipirinha.
 And get your soda stream back out from under the stairs – bubbles are back.
 Expect to see classic cocktails fizzed up to the max which will see a new style of cool on the cocktail circuit.
 Fizzy iced tea anyone?

 Beer, the great Brtish staple, has just become a hell of a lot more refined.
 Expect to see a lot more of this is 2014 with microbreweries popping up all over the shop.
 Beer has definitely become the thing to drink, with even the supermarkets getting in on the action.
 With 37 artisan beers on draught, head to the Craft Beer Co, Clerkenwell to experience this beer revolution for yourself.

 As we move into a more experimental 2014, probably the most exciting and universally creative will be the flavoured ice cube.
 One simple idea can transform any drink.
 Easy to make but ingenious to deliver, a cranberry margarita with lemon and lime ice cubes will be a winner every time.